-The Open Source Initiative (OSI) is managed by a member-elected Board of Directors and is the ultimate authority responsible for the organization as a California public benefit corporation, with 501(c)3 tax-exempt status.
+The Open Source Initiative (OSI) is managed by a member-elected Board of Directors that is the ultimate authority responsible for the organization as a California public benefit corporation, with 501(c)3 tax-exempt status.
 The Board's responsibilities include oversight of the organization, including its operations, staff and budget; setting strategic direction and defining goals in line with the mission, and; serving the community through committees and working groups.
-The ten person Board is composed of Directors elected by OSI Individual Members (4) and Affiliate Members (5).
+The eleven person Board is composed of Directors elected by OSI Individual Members (5) and Affiliate Members (5).
 The General Manager of the OSI also serves on the Board as a Director (ex officio).
 The results of elections for both Individual and Affiliate Member Board seats are advisory with the OSI Board making the formal appointments to open seats based on the community's votes.

 As a true corporate board, Board members must agree to, and comply with, the OSI Conflict of Interest Policy, and all Directors are expected to participate regularly in monthly Board meetings, any special meetings that may arise and the ongoing discussions related to the OSI specifically and open source generally.

 No Board Director who has served for six consecutive years is eligible for re-election until a year has elapsed.
 As an example, someone elected to an Individual Member seat three consecutive times, and thus serving 6 consecutive years, or someone elected to an Affiliate Member Seat twice consecutively, and thus serving 6 consecutive years, will be term-limited and unable to be elected for a further consecutive term for either an Individual or Affiliate seat until a year has passed.

 The representation of the board is as follows: